Reparo: Loss-Resilient Generative Codec for Video Conferencing: Conclusion

 \section{Conclusion}

-We present \name, a novel loss-resilient generative video conferencing architecture that uses generative deep learning models to reconstruct missing information without sending redundant packets or relying on retransmissions.
+We present \namereparo, a novel loss-resilient generative video conferencing architecture that uses generative deep learning models to reconstruct missing information without sending redundant packets or relying on retransmissions.
 Instead, the receiver reconstructs missing information using its knowledge of how visual objects look and relate to each other.
 Our approach offers several advantages, including maintaining a constant bit rate, easy adaptation to any target bitrate, and one-way communication between the transmitter and receiver.
-We evaluate \name\ on a corpus of publicly available video conferencing videos and show that it consistently outperforms VP9+Tambur, a state-of-the-art loss-resilient video conferencing platform based on streaming FEC. \name\ achieves a similar PSNR as VP9+Tambur under mild loss levels and significantly improves over VP9+Tambur under heavy loss levels, while also mostly eliminating video freezes.
+We evaluate \namereparo\ on a large and diverse corpus of publicly available video conferencing videos and show that it consistently outperforms multiple FEC baselines including Tambur, a state-of-the-art loss-resilient video conferencing platform based on streaming FEC. \namereparo\ significantly improves over them under different loss levels, while also mostly eliminating video freezes.
 Our approach presents a promising solution to the challenges of real-time video conferencing applications, and we believe it opens up exciting possibilities for further research in this area.